 It has been a while since I’ve collected my thoughts fro publication, here.
 I’ve been occupied with learning Japanese (again) in long and mostly satisfying hours of study.
 I began learning Japanese as a child, and I have always wanted to finish the job.
-Tony and I are also looking to move, soon, and I am fixated on discarding as many unnecessary belongings as possible, a task that is at once intensely cleansing and liberating while also anxiety-producing.
+T and I are also looking to move, soon, and I am fixated on discarding as many unnecessary belongings as possible, a task that is at once intensely cleansing and liberating while also anxiety-producing.
 Among the things that have piled up lately are the stacks of journal entries in various notebooks that I have been sorting through.
 Here are some of these writings.

 The senses are an ally.
 They lead us into the heart of praise and happiness.
 Stoicism only takes a human heart so far.
 After the medicine of moderating and dis-attaching from inflated emotion, it is a sweet renewal to return to the upwelling praise and astonishment at the life of the physical word.

 You who bring all the stars into being, my relationship with you is changing.
 I feel better about it because I am not so lonely when I am not missing you so much.
 I am more comfortable, now, in the natural apathetic doubt of adulthood.
 But I do not vilify this natural distance we humans feel from you, sometimes.
 Because of my refusal to vilify such a naturally-occuring disinterest in constantly thinking about the divine, I feel less theistic than ever.
 This is peaceful in its own way.
 Still, I hope that the quiet between us will not last too long.

 Through the human ability to form words comes rushing the ancient, pre-humanly infinite energy of creation.
 But because we are so limited in our articulate power and so endlessly restless in our search for the holy, I am coming to understand how a departure from such chasing of truth and intensity brings great relief to the sapiens mind.
 Is this a part of what the Zen Buddhists allude to?

 Our species, they say, was parted in ancient days